 Walking is the best exercise after spine surgery!
-You may begin walking the day of your surgery.
-Additionally, you will be encouraged to get out of bed for all meals.
+You will be out of bed and walking the day of your surgery.
+If you can't walk far, you will get up to the chair.
+With each walk, the distance you walk will be increased.
+You will learn how to walk to the bathroom, in the hallway, and climb stairs.
+Additionally you should be out of bed for all meals.